parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/housing.md

   allowfullscreen>
 </iframe>
 </div>

+Before making major changes or buying equipment, seek advice from a physiotherapist or occupational therapist.
+Occupational therapists work with you to help maintain your health and independence.
+They may show you different ways to make certain tasks easier or suggest other practical changes.
+If appropriate, they can carry out an assessment and recommend what options are most suitable for you.
+Contact your GP, Parkinson’s nurse, Parkinson’s specialist, local social services, or social work department to arrange a home visit from an occupational therapist.

+Your GP may also be able to refer you to rehabilitation and reablement services in the community, if available.

 There are many options for equipment and aids to support you in tasks for day-to-day living.
 These are covered on the <a href="/learn/living-with-parkinsons/practical-advice/daily-living" class="internal-link">_Daily Living_</a> page.
 Options for more significant changes to your home are discussed here: